 Well, the Mullah was growing old indeed.

-His house by the old well, the house of "Nasr Ed din our beloved Hoca" looked lonely on the hillside, surrounded by aged fig trees still heavy with fruit.
-But the house was rarely lonesome.
-Day in, day out, flocks of people came to seek the advice of the old jester of the kings.
-They knew he never lied, even when nobody would believe him.
+His clay house by the old well, the house of "Nasr Ed din our beloved Hoca" looked lonely on the hillside, surrounded by aged fig trees unkempt but still heavy with sweet fruit.
+Strangely, the solitary house was rarely lonesome.
+Day in, day out, flocks of people came to seek counsel from the old jester of the kings.
+Because he never lied.
 What Hodja said, came about somehow.
 It always did.

 Yes, the Mullah was growing old.
-In the evenings, as he was going to the well, it happened more and more often that the bucket slipped out of his hand, the water spilled and lo, when there was no more water in the pail, there was no more moon in the water.
+In the evenings, as he was limping from the well, with a right foot that hurt, it happened more and more often that the bucket slipped out of his hand, the water spilled and lo, when there was no more water in the pail, there was no more moon in the water.
 Only his mind kept shining in the dark, as Allah had mercy on him.

 "Pray Hoca, is tomorrow the right day to marry Selim and Aisha?"

-Nasrudin rose tall, leaned on his staff, looked somewhere far away and said, with a clear, sad voice:
+Nasrudin rose tall, leaned on his staff, looked for a while somewhere far away and said, with a clear, sad voice:

 "There will be no tomorrow."

-The visitors left silent and frightened.
-Bad news spread like husk in the wind:
+The visitors hastened away silent and frightened.
+Such bad news spread like husk in the wind:

-"Nasr Ed din knows what he says.
-Tomorrow is the End of the World.
-Give up doing whatever you wanted to do.
+"Nasr Ed din gave us terrible tidings: Tomorrow is the End of the World.
+Give up doing whatever you are about to do and pray.
 Prepare for the Last Day."

 A puzzled crowd made its way to the door of the Hodja.
 How could he say what he said?
 They never got to the house though.

-On the way, they discovered Nasrudin by the well, the bucket at his feet.
+On the way, they discovered Nasreddin by the well, the bucket at his feet.
 He had died, the night before.

 Hello.
 This post is likeable, and your blog is very interesting, congratulations :-).
 I will add in my blogroll =).
 If possible gives a last there on my blog, it is about the MP3 e MP4, I hope you enjoy.
 The address is http://mp3-mp4-brasil.blogspot.com.
 A hug.